-Since being elected in November 2015, President Mauricio Macri has removed almost all restrictions imposed by the previous administration on the purchase of foreign currency, expatriation and repatriation of funds and compulsory deposit of foreign investments.
-He has also unified the exchange market and floated the peso, allowing foreign companies to send money to Argentina at the unified exchange rate, and abrogated restrictions on the repayment of foreign debt (principal or interest) in a bid to reach a deal with international creditors and regain access to international credit markets.
-In late February 2016 the national leadership and a group of holdout creditors agreed in principle to bring an end to their 15-year legal dispute over defaulted debt.
-Specifically related to mining, President Macri has removed export taxes on all metals, and taken steps to eliminate restrictions on imports.
-Two new posts have been created to promote mining and exploration in Argentina; the Undersecretary of Mining Development and Undersecretary of Mining Policy.
-Argentina's Mining Investment Law is viewed by most people in the industry as quite competitive.
-The mid-term elections in October 2017 were seen as a referendum on Macri, two years into his position.
+- In late 2015, President Mauricio Macri removed almost all restrictions imposed by the previous administration on the purchase of foreign currency, expatriation and repatriation of funds and compulsory deposit of foreign investments.
+He has also unified the exchange market and floated the peso, allowing foreign companies to send money to Argentina at the unified exchange rate, and abrogated restrictions on the repayment of foreign debt (principal or interest) in a bid to reach a deal with international creditors and regain access to international credit markets. - In late February 2016 the national leadership and a group of holdout creditors agreed in principle to bring an end to their 15-year legal dispute over defaulted debt. - Specifically related to mining, President Macri removed export taxes on all metals, and took steps to eliminate restrictions on imports. - Two new government posts were created to promote mining and exploration in Argentina; the Undersecretary of Mining Development and Undersecretary of Mining Policy.
+Argentina's Mining Investment Law is viewed by most people in the industry as quite competitive. - The mid-term elections in October 2017 were seen as a referendum on Macri, two years into his position.
 The Macri coalition swept to victory adding support in the senate and ending the opposition's two-thirds majority.
 Stocks and bonds rose, and the country's peso strengthened on the election result.
-With more support in the senate, it is expected that Macri will implement further pro-business change through 2018.
+In Q3 2018, the country experienced a mini financial crisis during which Argentina's currency lost more than half of its value against the US dollar, bond prices fell, and the government were forced to enter a \$50b IMF program.
+At the same time, the government announced austerity measures, drastically increased interest rates to 60%, and temporarily reinstated some export duties that had previously been abolished. - All these recent developments led to a rapid stabilization of Argentina's markets, which as of the date of this MDA are beginning to recover.
+The peso has recovered several percentage points against the US dollar and the Merval stock market has bounced back by 37% from its late-August low.
+Argentina bonds have also recovered some of their losses.
+Market commentators have speculated that the scale of the sell-off in Argentina was overdone and exacerbated by broader emerging markets turmoil such as in Turkey. - The Macri government has pledged to eliminate its primary fiscal deficit in 2019.
+The fiscal deficit was 3.9% in 2017 and is targeted to be 2.7% in 2018.